soumyadipcsis/Antarbhukti/README.md

 # AntarBhukti

-**AntarBhukti** is a verification tool for evolving software, designed to verify changes between two versions of SFCs (Sequential Function Charts)—a source and a target.
-It is specifically tailored for use with OSCAT application benchmarks.
+**AntarBhukti** is a robust verification tool for evolving software, designed to analyze changes between two versions of Sequential Function Charts (SFCs)—a source and a target.
+It is purpose-built for use with OSCAT application benchmarks.

 ---

 ## 🚀 Features

-- **SFC Comparison:** Verifies correctness of software evolution using textual SFC representations.
+- **SFC Comparison:** Accurately verifies software evolution using textual SFC representations.
-- **Simple CLI:** Easy-to-use command-line interface for fast verification tasks.
+- **Simple CLI:** Intuitive command-line interface for quick verification tasks.
-- **Comprehensive Benchmarks:** Tested on all 80 OSCAT benchmark applications.
+- **Comprehensive Benchmarks:** Tested on all 80 OSCAT benchmark applications.<br>
-  - `Benchmrak-Source-OSCAT.py` contains the source/original SFCs.
+  - `Benchmrak-Source-OSCAT.py`: Contains the source/original SFCs.
-    - ⚠️ *Input Formatting Required:*
+    - ⚠️ **Input Formatting Required:**
       - Replace `"steps":` with `steps=`
       - Replace `"transitions":` with `transitions=`
       - Replace `"variables":` with `variables=`
       - Add: `initial_step="Init"`
-  - `Benchmarks-Upgrade-OSCAT.py` contains the upgraded/target SFCs.
+  - `Benchmarks-Upgrade-OSCAT.py`: Contains the upgraded/target SFCs.
 - **Superior Performance:** Outperforms [verifaps](https://formal.kastel.kit.edu/~weigl/verifaps/index.html) in coverage and flexibility.
-- **Open ST Reference:** Reference Structured Text (ST) code for the OSCAT library is available in the [SamaTulyata4PLC](https://github.com/soumyadipcsis/SamaTulyata4PLC) repository.
+- **Open ST Reference:** Structured Text (ST) code for the OSCAT library is available at [www.oscat.de](https://www.oscat.de).

 ---